Inflect logo

 Network & Connectivity Ecosystem

 Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Utica as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure through private network links to primary interconnection hubs in the New York City metro area.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through network extensions to primary hubs such as New York City.
+Private network connections ensure secure, low-latency access.

-Internet Exchange Points (IXPs): Public peering is not established in Utica.
-Most network peering is conducted privately between carriers or routed through major exchange points in New York City to optimize traffic flow and reduce latency.
+Internet Exchange Points (IXPs): Public peering is limited in Utica.
+Most interconnection is handled privately between carriers or routed through major peering centers in the New York metropolitan area.

 Power Analysis